-8 Farrell et al., Capturing Human Trafficking Victimization Through Crime Reporting were female; 22% (all genders) were minors.
+8 Farrell et al., Capturing Human Trafficking Victimization Through Crime Reporting management services.
+In 2020, the National Human Trafficking Hotline recorded 232 substantive contacts and 81 reports of human trafficking in Massachusetts.
+In 83% of reported cases, the victims were female; 22% (all genders) were minors.
 77% of all cases involved trafficking for sex, 6% for labor, 6% for sex and labor combined, and 11% for unspecified purposes.9